deadzg/checkout_payment_gateway/README.md

 - Solution should be secure enough and should be proved by different process like PenTest, Privileged Access Management, Tamperproofing of logs etc.
 - Performance and Stress testing for each component of the architecture
 - VM Images should be CIS(Level 1 or 2) compliant
+- Define API Versioning Strategy and key principles to be shared with the consumers

 The selection of the above tools and technologies depends on various factors like use cases, scale, context of the problem, cost, skill set availability etc.

+## Implementation Summary
+This section covers the key concepts/component of the code to easily understand the implementation